Sample the spectacular sights of western Canada on this luxury road trip

 Day by day itinerary

 After making the most of your included airport lounge access, depart the UK on a day flight to Vancouver where an included transfer will bring you to your chosen city-centre hotel.
 Then, enjoy two free days to explore at your own pace.
-Soaring high above the Douglas Firs with breath-taking views of Vancouver and the surrounding mountain peaks a trip on the Grouse Mountain sky ride is a real highlight, putting the beauty of your location into true perspective; combine this with the Capilano Suspension Bridge for a leisurely day exploring.
-Other must-see sites include historical Gastown, the colourful markets of Granville Island, lively Chinatown and the oceanside greenery of sprawling Stanley Park.
+Soaring high above the Douglas Firs with breathtaking views across the city and surrounding peaks, the Grouse Mountain sky ride is a real highlight, putting the beauty of your location into true perspective; combine this with the Capilano Suspension Bridge for a leisurely day exploring.
+Other must-see highlights include historical Gastown, the colourful markets of Granville Island, lively Chinatown and the oceanside greenery of sprawling Stanley Park.

-Stay: Pinnacle Vancouver Harbourfront (Superior) or Fairmont Waterfront (Deluxe)
+Stay: Rosdale on Robson (Standard), Pinnacle Vancouver Harbourfront (Superior) or Fairmont Waterfront (Deluxe)

-Today leave Vancouver behind as you collect your rental car and head south to the Tsawwassen Ferry Terminal.
+Leave Vancouver behind as you collect your rental car and head south to the Tsawwassen Ferry Terminal.
 The 90-minute crossing to Vancouver Island gives time to enjoy the scenery as you cruise among the picturesque Gulf Islands.
 Victoria itself is truly charming, home to a treasure chest of turn-of-the century architecture, all leading down to a bustling waterfront.
 With two days here, you've got plenty of time to explore, so be sure to include a visit to Butchart Gardens, famed for its world-leading floral displays.

 Stay: Chateau Victoria (Standard), Inn at Laurel Point (Superior) or The Fairmont Empress (Superior)

 Tofino (Pacific Rim National Park)

-Your drive today takes you back to the east coast, recommended photo stops include Cathedral Grove and the Mars-Water Bombers at Sproat Lake.
-These four-engine seaplanes are the world’s two largest water bombers designed purposely to extinguish forest fires.
+Return to the east coast today, pausing for photos at Cathedral Grove and to see the Mars-Water Bombers at Sproat Lake.
+These four-engine seaplanes are the world’s two largest water bombers, designed specifically to extinguish forest fires.

 Stay: Quality Resort Bayside (Standard) or Tigh-Na-Mara Seaside Resort & Spa (Superior)

 Wells Gray Provincial Park